 The collection is protected by the Copyright Law of the United States (Title 17, U. S. Code).
 Reproductions can be made only if they are to be used for "private study, scholarship, or research."
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials, other than that noted above.

 Tony Chen was born of Chinese parents in Kingston, Jamaica on January 3, 1929.
 Arriving in the United States in 1949, he attended the Art Career School from 1949 to 1951 and received a B. F. A. with honors from Pratt Institute in 1955.
-He married Pura de Castro in 1957, and they have two sons.
+He married Pura de Castro in 1957, and they had two sons.
 After several jobs as a graphic designer and illustrator, Chen served as Art Director for Newsweek from 1961 to 1972 and was Art Instructor at Nassau Community College in Garden City, New York from 1972 to 1973.
 He illustrated his first children's book, Too Many Crackers, in 1962.
-In addition to his work as a writer and illustrator of children's books, Chen is a painter and sculptor who has exhibited his work in various galleries in New York City.
-Chen also writes poems, one of which, "A Question," was published in an anthology of American poetry called Timeless Voices opposite a poem by Carl Sandburg.
+In addition to his work as a writer and illustrator of children's books, Chen was a painter and sculptor who exhibited his work in various galleries in New York City.
+Chen also wrote poems, one of which, "A Question," was published in an anthology of American poetry called Timeless Voices opposite a poem by Carl Sandburg.

 The collection contains correspondence from Chen to the de Grummond Collection, photographs of Chen, and material for twenty-four books published between 1962 and 1983, two of which Chen both wrote and illustrated.
 Also included is a 1988 de Grummond Collection Christmas card designed by Chen.
 The material for the books is arranged alphabetically by title; within each title the organization of the material reflects the probable order in which it was created.